shivammathur/setup-php/README.md

 ### Nightly Build Setup

-> Set up a nightly build of `PHP 8.3`.
+> Set up a nightly build of `PHP 8.3` or `PHP 8.4`.

-- This PHP version is currently in active development and might contain bugs and breaking changes.
+- These PHP versions are currently in active development and might contain bugs and breaking changes.
 - Some user space extensions might not support this version currently.

 ```yaml